BLEMF 2024

 (Bloomington, IN) Exploring Spanish and Sephardic music over a 400-year span, Surviving Inquisition traces the journey of Sephardic Jews from the 13th century in Alfonso el Sabio’s Castile, through the early years of the Inquisition in late 15th century Catholic Spain, to Italy in the early 17th century, where many Jews lived following expulsion.
 Using European and Arabic instruments, Surviving Inquisition intertwines traditional Sephardic tunes with Catholic music from Medieval manuscripts; sets music of the likely converso Juan del Encina (1468-1530) alongside that of the Spanish Catholics Juan de Anchieta (1462-1523) and Christobal de Morales (1500-1553); and moves between secular Italian songs and sacred Hebrew psalms in music of the Jewish composer Salamone Rossi (1570-1630), living in diaspora in early 17th-century Mantua, Italy.

-Forgotten Clefs Renaissance Wind Ensemble was founded in Bloomington, Indiana in 2014 and specializes in the European wind band repertoire of the Renaissance and early Baroque.
-Almost ten years on, in 2023, Forgotten Clefs toured Montana with the Musikanten Montana, returned to Durham for the North Carolina HIP Festival, performed with Schola Cantorum of the Cathedral of the Sacred Heart in Richmond, Virginia, and had their Pittsburgh premiere with choral-instrumental music of William Byrd under direction of Alan Lewis and his Calvary Schola.
-The ensemble’s annual educational outreach program, “Shawms and Stories,” brings musical storytelling to schools, libraries, and community centers in South-Central Indiana with support from the Brown County Community Foundation and Indiana Arts Commission.
+Forgotten Clefs Renaissance Wind Ensemble, founded in 2014 in Bloomington, Indiana, specializes in the European wind band repertoire of the Renaissance and early Baroque.
+Highlights of the past decade include a tour of Montana with the Musikanten Montana, performances at the North Carolina HIP Festival, the Cathedral of the Sacred Heart in Richmond, VA, with the Cathedral’s Schola Cantorum, and under the direction of Alan Lewis and his Calvary Schola in Pittsburgh, PA with the choral-instrumental music of William Byrd.
+Well-known for their community service and educational outreach in the wider Bloomington region, programs in the 2023-2024 season include “Pipers of the Prophecy,” “Ferrara’s Musical Feast,” and “The Very Last Castle,” in addition to their annual program, “Shawms and Stories” which brings musical storytelling to schools, libraries, and community centers across South central Indiana with support from the Brown County Community Foundation and Indiana Arts Commission.

 7:15pm | Pre-Concert Discussion with Renaissance music scholar Giovanni Zanovello and member of Forgotten Clefs, multi-instrumentalist C. Keith Collins